Corrade/OW-workshop/101/README.md

 - Switching heroes now automatically opens the hero select UI - taken from Beemoo's aim arena.
 - Round finishes have been made fancier.
 - Added a notification for opponent hero changes.

+### v1.5: Minor bug fixes
+- Disabled Sigma.
+- Fixed a bug with respawning multiple times in a very short interval.
+- Removed a small impulse the player would receive towards their opponent upon respawning.
+- Disabled the in-game announcer.